MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsAccountStats.md

 # BingAdsAccountStats

-Contains the methods for accessing a managed account's performance data.
+Contains the methods for accessing an account's performance data.

 Example usage: